apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/preparing-for-production.md

 * We're using a Kubernetes deployment.
 Deployments are logical groupings of pods that represent a single service using the same template.
   They support [configurable rolling updates](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#deploymentstrategy-v1-apps), meaning the cluster will be gradually upgraded, rather than upgrading every node at once and incurring an outage.
 * We label the pod in the `template` with `app: appka`.
-This must match the ActorSystem name so that @ref[Akka Bootstrap](../bootstrap/index.md) finds the other nodes in the cluster.
+This must match the ActorSystem name so that @ref[Pekko Bootstrap](../bootstrap/index.md) finds the other nodes in the cluster.
-* The image we're using is `akka-sample-cluster-kubernetes:latest`.
+* The image we're using is `pekko-sample-cluster-kubernetes:latest`.
 This corresponds to the name and version of the service in our build.
   We will discuss how to select an appropriate version number below.
 * We've only requested minimal CPU to the pods for this service.
 This is suitable for a local deployment, but you may wish to increase it if you're deploying to a real deployment.
 Note that we also haven't set a CPU limit, this is because it's [recommended that JVMs do not set a CPU limit](https://doc.akka.io/docs/akka/current/additional/deploying.html#resource-limits).
 * We've configured a liveness probe and readiness probe.
-These are provided out of the box by Akka Management and are discussed later.
+These are provided out of the box by Pekko Management and are discussed later.

 ## Image version number

 We use a version tag of `latest` for the image.
 Not specifying a tag is the same as using the `latest` tag.
 We could have just specify
-`akka-sample-cluster-kubernetes`, and this would mean the same thing as `akka-sample-cluster-kubernetes:latest`.
+`pekko-sample-cluster-kubernetes`, and this would mean the same thing as `pekko-sample-cluster-kubernetes:latest`.

 For production, the use of the `latest` tag is bad practice.
 For development, it's convenient and usually fine.
 We recommend if